Bathroom Tile Ideas for Creating a Spa Environment

 To truly transform your bathroom into a relaxing paradise, include your favorite plant or décor item as a focal point.
 Understated décor works best and working a favorite thing or two into your home spa décor will make your spa environment more personally pleasing.
 Frame a small area of your bathroom with bold, colorful tile to give your favorite personal items, like plants or candles, a perfect backdrop.

 Whether you're designing a spa retreat for your own home or a client, understanding what represents relaxation to you or your client is essential.
 Knowing this will help you create a space that is meaningful, enjoyable and relaxing for those who spend time there.
-If you're stuck and need ideas for an at-home spa, check out our Inspiration Gallery for help finding the right tile products for your project.

 Keep It SubtleLess can be more when designing your urban retreat.
 The goal is to keep your design clean and simple, yet innovative and relaxing.
 You can transform your bathroom to resemble a cool grotto or a rustic retreat by combining natural stone tile, wood-look tile, and glass tile in blue and green shades.
 By working with inspirational themes rather than attempting to create an exact rendition of your favorite place outdoors, you won’t go overboard with the details.